UQ-GP/Bi-fidelity-Calibration/Readme.txt

 22. Simulator.m — Gives the HF and LF simulator outputs for Examples 1-3.
 23. TransformData.m — Gives the Box-Cox, square root, or identity transformation, and the log absolute value of the Jacobian for the transformation.
 24. TransformData_inv.m — Gives the inverse of the Box-Cox, square root, or identity transformation.
-25. ApproximateSh_SVD.m — Computes, for the 100 trials in Example 2, the true minimizer, minimum, and range over {0,0.05,…,1}^3 of S_{h,1}, the S_{h,1} value at the estimate of the calibration parameter vector given by the SVD method at termination, and other information needed to produce some numerical results stated in Appendix J.
+25. ApproximateSh_SVD.m — Computes the results in Table J.1 and other numerical results stated in Appendix J.2.
-26. ApproximateSh_SVDAGP.m — Computes, for the 100 trials in Example 2, the true minimizer, minimum, and range over {0,0.05,…,1}^3 of S_{h,2}, the S_{h,2} value at the estimate of the calibration parameter vector given by the SVD-AGP method at termination, and other information needed to produce some numerical results stated in Appendix J.
+26. ApproximateSh_SVDAGP.m — Computes the results in Table J.2 and other numerical results stated in Appendix J.2 (you need to run ApproximateSh_SVD.m before running ApproximateSh_SVDAGP.m as ApproximateSh_SVD.m will generate some data needed to run ApproximateSh_SVDAGP.m).
 27. AnalyzeApproximateShData.m — Produces the numbers reported in Appendix J using the data obtained by running ApproximateSh_SVD.m and ApproximateSh_SVDAGP.m.
+28. ComputeBstarAllExamples.m — Gives the range of Bstar and the MLE of ρ (computed from data from the initial design) for each combination of two methods (MBC-AGP or SR-AGP methods), 100-trial set (two sets per example), and example.
+You need to run ApproximateSh_SVDAGP.m to get Example2GridData.mat file.
+Otherwise, only results for Example 1 are given.

 28. Example1.mat — Contains the numerical results for Example 1.
 29. Example1InputData.mat — Contains the initial designs and initial data for Example 1.